SilverknightMel/PythonLearning/Learnings/Learning_pip.md

     go to root
     and create a new folder called virtualenvs

+You can test it by using
+virtualenv --version

+## Create a new virtual env

+virtualenv environment name (abc) or vritual -p python3 django_linux_py3

+## using an environment

+. django_linux/bin/ctivate

+## check installed modules

+python -m pip list

+## deactivate

+deactivate

 Working inside a virtual environment
     Activating the environment
     Running python and pip